NathanGregKidd/Interdigital-Bandpass-1227MHz/README.md

 This filter seperates out the L2 signal from L1 and L5 signals coming from GPS transmitters.

-### Summary
+### Objective
 This project will showcase my ability to design, fabricate, and test a 1227.6MHz microwave structure.
 The design stage will start with calculations.
 Simulations will be done in QUCS (an open-source version of Keysight ADS) and Sonnet Lite (a free 2.5D Method of Moments EM solver).
 If possible, a free evaluation license will be acquired for ADS and HFSS in order to validate QUCS and Sonnet Lite as well as build skills.
 The fabrication stage will be done with KiCad and whichever fab-house works the best.
 Right now I am expecting to use JLCPCB, with FR4 substrate.
+A test coupon will also be made to de-embed connector launch effects.
 The testing stage will be done with a NanoVNA (VNA with LO up to 2GHz) and the VNA results will be compared with the simulation results.

 Despite not *technically* being microwave frequency, this microwave structure still applies to S, X, Ku, etc. bands.
 I used this frequency because I only have a NanoVNA which can measure up to 2GHz.
 It was also chosen because GPS L2 operates at this carrier.